 So the tooth fairy sustains as one of many touchstones, messengers from the spirit world, reminding us not only that we made that choice, but that we have support in making it again and again throughout life.
 We give the tooth to the fae, so that she can bless us with a reminder of otherly support, a reminder to make the time we have here better, and a shiny trinket under the pillow to invest in doing just that.

 How do we sustain that connection when there are no more teeth to give?
 How do we hold both the wisdom of the High Priestess and the logic of the master scientist?
-How have we bettered the world with our tooth-gift?
+How have we bettered the world ?